 Units 1 and 4 are internally marked and moderated by AQA.
 Units 2 and 3 are externally marked examinations.

 There will be a wide variety of methods used.
 Coursework will follow a similar approach to the GCSE course and will be project based.
-Students will be able to choose topics for coursework that appeal to them.
+Students will be able to choose a topic for their coursework that appeals to them.
 Projects could involve fashion design, interior design or for a range of other uses.
 Practical work of a high standard will be encouraged.
 Students will make use of a wide range of research skills and use ICT for both designing and presenting work.
 Computer aided design and manufacture form an important element to this course.
-The work of designers and the manufacture of items in the textile industry will be studied.
+The work of designers and the manufacture of items in the textile and fashion industry will be studied.

 Employment opportunities in the Fashion and Textile industry are wide and varied.
 There have been considerable advances in the development of fibres and fabrics in recent years.
 Fabric technologists may work in the production of innovative products for a wide variety of uses.
 Careers involving fashion and textile design include opportunities such as couture, high street fashion, interiors, textile arts, retail management and fashion buyer.
 The subject involves a range of skills that would be useful in business, education, project management, and retail/management careers.